PhilipQuirke/SkyCombAnalystHelp/SizeCategory.md

 ## Overview
 The size of animals detected by SkyComb are measured in square-centimeters (cm2) as measured from above looking straight down.
-This size data is categorised into 8 size classes to make it easier to understand.

 ## Size Categories
+The size data is categorised into 8 size categories to make it easier to understand.
-SkyComb size categories are based on the "t-shirt sizes": XXS, XS, S, M, L, XL, XXL.
+The size categories are named using the "t-shirt sizes" scale: XXS, XS, S, M, L, XL, XXL.
-Each size category has an associated from / to range in cm2.
-The range for each category is shown here:
+Each size category has an associated from / to range in cm2 as shown here:

 ![Animal Sizes](./Static/AnimalSizes.png?raw=true "Animal Sizes")

 Each size category contains more than one animal species.
-So a size category is not enough to derive the animal species.
+So a size category is not enough by itself to derive the species of a given animal.

-The strip of animal images under the table is indicative only.
+The strip of animal images under the table is **indicative** only.
 It helps the user remember what each size category means.

 ## Size Histogram